Clarke's Bookshop

 Clarke's Bookshop is an independent bookstore and library supplier located in Long Street, Cape Town.
 Opened in 1957 (Note: Most sources state that the bookstore was opened in 1956, but some, including the business's official website, claim it was established in 1957.) by former British Army officer Anthony Clarke, the business specialises in Africana books largely focused on Southern Africa, offering new, used, antiquarian and out-of-print products.
-It also supplies material to various international institutions, including the British Library, the Smithsonian Institute, Columbia University, Cambridge University and Yale University.
-The Irish Independent ranked Clarke's Bookshop among the 'The 10 Best Bookshops in the World' in 2009.
+It also supplies material to various international institutions, including the British Library, the Smithsonian Institution, Columbia University, Cambridge University and Yale University.
+The Irish Independent ranked Clarke's Bookshop among 'The 10 Best Bookshops in the World' in 2009.
+English singer Dua Lipa listed the bookstore as one of her favourite establishments in the world in 2026, and it was highlighted as a key independent bookstore in her lifestyle newsletter Service95.